 A golf maintenance facility will be located on the adjoining parcel owned of record by Harlem Valley Landfill Corp.
 The facility will be accessed from an existing entrance on Route 22, which will also serve as an entrance for an emergency access road for the Silo Ridge Site.
 The access road and the golf maintenance facility will be permitted by easement in favor of Silo Ridge.
 A connection between Road E and the south entrance will be maintained for emergency access.
 All golf equipment and golf related materials will be stored and maintained at the maintenance facility.
-The maintenance facility site will consist of 62 parking spaces, a small grass field that will serve as overflow parking (up to 35 spaces) when needed, and approximately 14,100 square feet of commercial buildings composed of:
+The maintenance facility site will consist of 32 parking spaces, a small urban green pavers parking lot that will serve as overflow parking (up to 57 spaces) when needed, and approximately 14,100 square feet of commercial buildings composed of:

-- a. a 3,200 square feet office building; - b. a 2,000 square feet fertilizer storage building; - c. a 600 EPA approved pre-manufactured chemical storage module with a 900 square foot covered and unenclosed area; - d. a 1,600 square foot mechanic shop; - e. a 3,600 square foot equipment storage; - f. a 1,000 square foot equipment wash bay; and - g. a 1,200 square foot fuel covered island.
+- a. a 1,680 square feet office building; - b. a 1,680 square feet staff/breakroom; - c. a 1,100 square feet fertilizer storage building; - d. a 1,100 square feet chemical storage building; - e. a 1,680 square foot mechanic shop; - f. a 5,670 square foot equipment storage; - g. a 1,100 square foot equipment wash area; and - h. a 1,100 square foot fuel covered island.